 The Regulation does not give a definition of extraordinary circumstances, which has led to a series of lengthy court battles over the last decade.
 Van der Lans v KLM is now one of the highest rulings on the issue of technical problems and is binding on all European courts.

-Bott and Co Flight Delay Lawyer Coby Benson, who acted on behalf of Ronald Huzar in Huzar v Jet2.com said:
+Bott and Co Flight Delay Compensation Solicitor Coby Benson, who acted on behalf of Ronald Huzar in Huzar v Jet2.com said:

 “The vast majority of technical defects are spontaneous and unpredictable; that is the nature of air travel.
 If there are any signs whatsoever that a part on a plane is on the verge of breaking, it is automatically replaced.